Kitura/Swift-Kuery/README.md

     ```

 ### Update your Package.swift file
-Add Swift-Kuery-PostgreSQL to your Package.swift.
+Add Swift-Kuery-PostgreSQL to your `Package.swift`.
 This will bring in Swift-Kuery as well.

 ```swift
 dependencies: [